 Though the concept of school was invented fairly recently (relatively speaking), the rudiments of education have been around for forever.
 The first public school, Boston Latin School, was founded in 1635.
-However, during the time period, family members would teach the basics of literacy and math—establishing them as the earliest form of mentors.
+However, during the time period, family members would teach the basics of literacy and math — establishing them as the earliest form of mentors.
 By the mid 19th century, traditional schooling took over.
-Families were no longer educating their children, and school become compulsory.
 It was the beginning of our modern education system!

 However, the education system was never perfect.
-Tax-supported female education wasn't even established until 1767, and if focused on more domestic pursuits.
-And that's only one of the problems education holidays aim to draw attention to.
-International Day of Women and Girls and Science (Feb 11) was established by the United Nations to end bias in science and technology.
-But other holidays, like Museum Selfie Day (Jan 21) , simply want to get people to enjoy learning.
-So get educated about the holidays you should celebrate this year—and then go thank your teacher!
+Tax-supported female education wasn't even established until 1767 and focused on domestic pursuits.
+International Day of Women and Girls in Science was established by the United Nations to end bias in science and technology.
+Other holidays, like Museum Selfie Day, simply want to get people to enjoy learning.
+So get educated about this year's education holidays and go thank your teacher!

 Submit your favorite education holidays

-Are we missing an education holiday you love to celebrate every year?
-Let us know at our holiday submission page.
+Do you have a favorite education holiday that you like to celebrate every year that isn't on our list?
+Click the button below to fill us in on any day, week, or month we might be missing.
 We'll ask you for some more details about your holiday to make sure it's widely celebrated, so make sure you've compiled a bit of history about the day.